Northern Lights of the Yukon

 Explore the Yukon's largest city, set on the mighty Yukon river.
 Learn about the history of Whitehorse, the land and its people.
 Finish your day by gazing into the dark sky and searching for the Aurora Borealis.

-- Wildlife Preserve Tour
+- Yukon Wildlife Preserve and Optional Hot Springs

 Outdoor Adventures in Whitehorse